Undergraduate Academic Policies

 Students who wish to withdraw from a course after the last date for program changes (i.e., after the Add-Drop period) indicated in the Academic Calendar, must submit a course withdrawal form.
 Students who officially withdraw from a course will receive a grade of “W” (Withdrawal) that does not affect the GPA.

-A student who leaves the College during a semester must complete a mid-semester withdrawal form or officially notify the College of the intent to withdraw.
-Students who discontinue attendance and leave the College without providing official notification will receive a grade-neutral 'UW' (Unofficial Withdrawal).
-Students who leave the College due to a disciplinary reason may be assigned a punitive grade of 'AW' (Administrative Withdrawal), similar to receiving a failing grade.
-Students who wish to return to the College after having been withdrawn must complete an application for re-admission.
+A student who leaves the University during a semester must complete a mid-semester withdrawal form or officially notify the University of the intent to withdraw.
+Students who discontinue attendance and leave the University without providing official notification will receive a grade-neutral 'UW' (Unofficial Withdrawal).
+Students who leave the University due to a disciplinary reason may be assigned a punitive grade of 'AW' (Administrative Withdrawal), similar to receiving a failing grade.
+Students who wish to return to the University after having been withdrawn must complete an application for re-admission.

 Semester Leave